myusuch/full-stack-interview-project/README.md

 ###### Project Instructions
 1. Ensure to follow clean code and SOLID principles.
 2. Follow TDD or ensure to have good test coverage.
-3. Ensure to follow good coding style and conventions
+3. Ensure you follow good coding styles and conventions.

 ###### Submission Instructions
 1. Clone the repository
 2. Complete your project as instructed and ensure to commit all the code to your local repo.
-3. Create a git bundle and email it to ....
+3. Create a git bundle and email it to Hazel Chan.

+Please Note: Do not create branches and commit code to the remote repository.
+The repository will be cleaned up periodically and you will end up losing all your code should you push your brances and changes to it.